 If you use an email program like Outlook Express, MS Mail, etc., then you should export all your emails and address book entries to some safe place so that you can recover them afterwards.
-You can take backup of all the mails in the Inbox, Sent Items, Outbox and Drafts, unless you think it’s not required.
+You can take backup of all the emails in the Inbox, Sent Items, Outbox and Drafts, unless you think it’s not required.

-Take backup of the bookmarks on your web browsers by using the export bookmark feature of your browsers.
+Take a backup of the bookmarks on your web browsers by using the export bookmark feature of your browsers.
 You can easily export bookmarks and then import them to your favorite browsers after reinstalling Windows.
 If you are using special settings and add-ons on your web browser, then make a list of these details as well.

-Make sure all your browsers are linked with an account those are syncing properly, so that when you login with the same account on newly installed windows then you’ll all the saved passwords and bookmarks and settings too.
+Make sure all your browsers are linked to an account those are syncing properly, so that when you login with the same account on newly installed windows then you’ll all the saved passwords and bookmarks and settings too.

 - Windows license key (How to check Windows license key)

 - MS office License key